 You don’t even have to have a good reason for going from one extreme to the other, and it actually qualifies even more as a mood swing if you are as clueless as to the people around you.
 Except that anyone who asks you does so at his own risk.

 Indeed, a fibromyalgia induced mood swing causes much havoc for your entourage.
 Unlike receiving devastating news, or witnessing a tragedy, or provoking a reaction, the Fibro Warrior’s friend or family member present at the time of the mood swing gets no advanced notice, no warning that things are turning sour, not the slightest idea they’re about to get barked at!

-Quite honestly though, we’re 21st Century creatures who value the word over the sword.
+Quite honestly though, we’re 21st Century creatures who value the word of the sword.
 In other words, mood swings are frown upon.
 They’re a big no-no. Just ask my kids’ preschool teacher.